-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Denver Broncos

-Of all of the things the Broncos wanted to leave behind from last season's 5-11 finish, the biggest may have been that team's penchant for not responding to any sort of adversity.
-When the '17 Broncos got down, they usually stayed down.
-Sunday, they trailed the Seahawks by four points early in the fourth quarter, but Case Keenum led the team on a seven-play, 75-yard touchdown drive on the Broncos' next possession -- he was 4-of-4 passing on the drive -- and the Broncos closed the deal from there.
-As wide receiver Demaryius Thomas put it, "That's how you want to bounce back.
-This team can do that.''-- Jeff Legwold
+Of all of the things the Broncos wanted to leave behind after a 5-11 finish, the biggest might be an inability to respond to adversity.
+When the 2017 Broncos got down, they usually stayed down.
+Sunday, they trailed the Seahawks by four points early in the fourth quarter, but Case Keenum led a seven-play, 75-yard touchdown drive on the Broncos' next possession -- he was 4-of-4 passing on the drive -- and they closed the deal from there.
+As wide receiver Demaryius Thomas said: "That's how you want to bounce back.
+This team can do that."-- Jeff Legwold

 Kansas City Chiefs

 The Chiefs may be able to consistently score enough points to cover for their shaky defense.
-If they can score 38 points on the road against a good defensive opponent in Patrick Mahomes' second career start, they should be able to win any scoring war they get themselves into down the line.-- Adam Teicher
+If they can score 38 points on the road against a good defensive opponent in Patrick Mahomes' second career start, they should be able to win any scoring war they get into down the line.-- Adam Teicher

 Los Angeles Chargers

-A point of emphasis during the offseason, special teams remains an issue for the Chargers.
-Mistakes on special teams led to 14 points for the Chiefs.
+A point of emphasis during the offseason, special teams, remains an issue.
+Special teams mistakes led to 14 points for the Chiefs.
 Tyreek Hill put the first points on the board with a 91-yard punt return for a score in the opening quarter, and with the Chargers in contention late, undrafted rookie J.J.
 Jones fumbled a punt, which James Winchester recovered at the Chargers' 2-yard line.
-New kicker Caleb Strugis also missed a 48-yard field goal wide left.
-"That's something that we emphasized and we worked on," Chargers head coach Anthony Lynn said.
+New kicker Caleb Sturgis also missed a 48-yard field goal wide left.
+"That's something that we emphasized and we worked on," Chargers coach Anthony Lynn said.
 "We knew Tyreek was going to be back there.
 He was back there last year and I don't think he got 10 yards, but we just didn't execute today."-- Eric D. Williams

 NFC EAST